omelchert/SWtools/README.md

   `results\numExp06_HONSE_FMAS`.

-- **Extendibility 2:** While the documented codebase assumes a one-dimenaional (d=1) transverse coordinate, the extension to higher dimensions is straight forward.
+- **Extendibility 2:** While the documented codebase assumes a one-dimenaional (d=1) transverse coordinate, extension to higher dimensions is straight forward.
 An example implementing a spectral renormalization method for d=2 is included under `results\numExp07_2DNSE_SRM2D`.